-Agents in the Trusted Choice® network can help you by providing you with a variety of competitively-priced Audi car insurance policies to compare.
+Independent agents in our network can help you by providing you with a variety of competitively-priced Audi car insurance policies to compare.
 That way, you can be sure you are getting suitable coverage at a reasonable rate.

 Audi and Auto Theft

 When you buy an Audi, you are making a large investment in your vehicle.
 You will want to be sure to protect your investment by including sufficient comprehensive coverage with your Audi insurance policy so that if your car is stolen, vandalized or otherwise damaged in a non-collision related event, you can receive compensation for your loss.

 Whether or not your Audi is likely to be stolen is dependent largely on the model you own, where you live and where and how you store it when not in use.

 In a recent list of the least stolen cars in America, the Audi A6 was number one, and no Audi models appeared on the list of cars most likely to be stolen.
 This is good news for Audi owners and also serves to keep insurance costs from growing too high for these vehicles.

 In 1986, the Audi 5000 model was recalled after several drivers reported a problem with sudden acceleration when braking, a problem that lead to 700 accidents and six deaths.
 60 Minutes did an expose demonstrating the problem but it was later revealed that they had purposely engineered the failure.